Mint-Blockchain/mint-node/staking/README.md

 # Mint Staking Node

-This repository contains the relevant Docker builds to run your own RPC node for Mint Blockchain.
+This repository contains the relevant Docker builds to run your own RPC node and IPFS node for Mint Blockchain.

 ### Software requirements